holoviz/panel/doc/how_to/interactivity/bind_component.md

 Read the [How to > Make your functions interactive](./bind_function) guide to learn how to bind functions.
 ```

-Often times the value of a widget or parameter will not map directly onto the parameter you want to set.
+Often times the value of a widget or *Parameter* will not map directly onto the *Parameter* you want to set.
 In these cases, you can write a reactive function (using `pn.bind`), which transforms the values of the inputs.

 Let's say we have a function that takes a string and a number as input: